samirkumardas/opus-to-pcm/README.md

 *fallback* - true/false.
 Whether it will use libopus as fallback or not.
 Default is true.

 Decoder fire an event *decode* whenever it completes decoding.
-Usually it decodes several opus packet at a time for better performance although it need to provide single opus packet into *decode* method.
+Usually it decodes several opus packet at a time for better performance although it need to be provided single opus packet into *decode* method.

 **Complete example:**